mjcaisse/cppnow-website/src/pages/about/individual_sponsors.md

 Each year, the conference helps a small group of young programmers attend the conference.
 In exchange, the volunteers help the C++Now staff in running the conference.

 Contributions to the Boost Scholarship Fund are earmarked* to support these programs and can be made in any amount, but specific benefits attach at certain sponsorship levels.
-Donations are made through Software Freedom Conservancy, a 501(c)3 not-for-profit charity and are fully tax-deductible to the extent permitted by law.
+Donations are made to the Boost Foundation, a 501(c)3 (pending) not-for-profit charity and are fully tax-deductable to the extent permitted by law.
+Credit card transactions are made through our partner Krueger Event Management, which manages the C++Now event.
 Donors will receive a disclosure statement indicating the fair market value of any tangible benefits received.

 **Are you a student who will volunteer in exchange for a ticket?
 Not a student, just want to volunteer?<br>[Learn how to apply to the Student/Volunteer Program](/about/volunteer_program/)**